MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 ## Get started

+Using the Resource Estimator is exactly the same as submitting a job against other software and hardware provider targets in Azure Quantum - define your program, set a target, and submit your job for computation.

 ### Load the required imports

 First, you need to import some Python classes and functions from `azure.quantum`.

+Click **+ Code** to add a new cell, then add and run the following code:

 ```python
 from azure.quantum import Workspace